CICCIOSGAMINO/arduino_TRE/DLink-DWA-140/README.md

 When the board is powerd on again the fix is not active anymore.

+### Conclusion
+At the end is a good wify dongle to use with the debian system like the Arduino TRE, 100% with all the function active with no problems !

 ### more stuff
 Check the official Debian Wify [guide][1]